 Stay Informed

 Before heading to the beach, check local news and advisories for reports of jellyfish sightings.
 Many beaches have warning flags or signs indicating the presence of jellyfish.
 Being aware of potential risks can help you make informed decisions about swimming and other water activities.
-In addition, pay attention to weather conditions, as jellyfish are more likely to be present during certain times of the year and under specific weather patterns.
+Also, pay attention to weather conditions, as jellyfish are more likely to be present during certain times of the year and under specific weather patterns.

 Protective Gear